andres-arias/andres-arias.github.io/about.md

 [Boston Scientific](https://www.bostonscientific.com/)

 I used to work at [Neustar](https://www.home.neustar/) as a Software Engineer, mainly working with DevOps technologies.
-Also, on the past, I worked at [Lantern Technologies](https://lantern.tech), a Costa Rican startup, writing firmware for IoT devices mainly targeted at industrial and commercial applications.
+Also, in the past, I worked at [Lantern Technologies](https://lantern.tech), a Costa Rican startup, writing firmware for IoT devices mainly targeted at industrial and commercial applications.